 Thomas Tuschl, Ph.D.

 RNA functions not only as a carrier of genetic information, but also as a catalyst and guide for the processing or regulation of other RNA molecules.
-Tuschl is investigating gene-regulatory mechanisms that include non-coding RNA and RNA-binding proteins in human cells, with the goal of developing treatments for genetic diseases.
+Cells have evolved mechanisms to sense aberrant sequence, structure, and chemical modification of nucleic acids by a process known as innate immunity.
+Tuschl is investigating these mechanisms in human cells with the goal of developing treatments for genetic and inflammatory diseases.

 Eukaryotic cells express a variety of classes of small RNA molecules.
 The Tuschl lab has identified these classes and their many members using various RNA-sequencing (RNA-seq) techniques.
 Their discoveries include the molecular characterization of small interfering RNAs (siRNAs), a class of double-stranded, 21-nucleotide-long molecules that guide sequence-specific gene silencing.
-Tuschl was the first to demonstrate their utility for knocking down human gene expression.
+Tuschl was the first to demonstrate their utility for knocking down human gene expression, leading to the development of a new class of therapeutics.

 Two additional RNA classes uncovered by his lab, called microRNAs (miRNAs) and piwi-interacting RNAs (piRNAs), have great importance to human biology.

 piRNAs are specifically expressed in male and female germ line cells and are required for normal germ cell development.
-Although researchers know that knocking out the piwi protein-coding genes in mice causes male infertility, the targets and molecular function of piRNAs remain unknown.
+Knocking out the piwi protein-coding genes in mice causes male infertility, but the targets and molecular function of piRNAs remain unknown.
 Efforts to characterize their biogenesis and targets are ongoing.

 The Tuschl lab catalogs and annotates all cellular coding and non-coding RNAs in a global effort to clarify their roles in human development and various diseases.
-The ultimate goal is to host and mine all existing RNA-seq information in a database searchable by read, and to establish a non-redundant human reference transcriptome.
-As the project nears completion, residual unmapped reads hold promise for the discovery of new pathogens or rare genetic aberrations contributing to disease.
+The ultimate goal is to host and mine all existing RNA-seq information in a database searchable by read, and to establish a well-curated non-redundant human reference transcriptome.
+Residual unmapped reads hold promise for the discovery of new pathogens or rare genetic aberrations contributing to disease.